The Last Performance: Reception

 Conversely, Photoplay declared it "a much over-acted and over-directed film" while Variety stated that it was "one of the draggiest pictures made with the photography of the poorest.
-Apparently, Paul Fejos was up against handicaps at the star, with a story that is more foreign than domestic in brand, eh sought to give it the German touch."
+Apparently, Paul Fejos was up against handicaps at the start, with a story that is more foreign than domestic in brand, he sought to give it the German touch."
 Harrison's Reports summarized the film as "Good acting, but mediocre entertainment.
 The story is somewhat gruesome."

 Pitts praised Veidt's performance, stating he gave a "tour de force performance as Erik, imbuing the character with multiple characteristics, including mystery, tenderness, philanthropy and vengeance." and that the actor was matched by Mary Philbin.